savonet/book/streaming.md

 - `annotate` to add metadata.

-Some other protocols are defined in the standard library (in the file `protocols.liq`) using the `add_protocol` function which registers a new protocol.
+Some other protocols are defined in the standard library (in the file `protocols.liq`) using the `protocol.add` function which registers a new protocol.
 This function takes as argument a function `proto` of type

 ```